-- 7. Perform the engine flushing procedure (page 154). - 8.
-Check all hoses for cracking, and looseness. - Continue flushing until the antifreeze solution stops coming out. - Use containers to collect the solution and dispose of it in an approved manner (page 178). - 9.
+- 7. Perform the engine flushing procedure (page 193). - 8.
+Check all hoses for cracking, and looseness. - 9.
 Install the bilge drain plugs.
 Check they are secure. - 10.
-Check the fire extinguisher is not beyond its expiration date and charge or replace, if necessary.
+Check that the fire extinguisher is not beyond its expiration date and charge or replace, if necessary.